sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 This method will return a matrix of dimension $n \times n$, with `Float64` type values between 0 and 1.

-If we would like to explore our matrix objects in more detail, we can do so by employing dimension methods:
+If we would like to explore our matrix objects in more detail, we can employ dimension methods:

 ##### **Code**
 ```Julia